CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 § 139.8.
 Inspection affidavits.

-(c) The owner of the amusement ride or attraction shall post a notice advising the public of compliance with the act.
-The notice shall be posted at a place readily observed by the public and shall consist of a sign made of substantial and, if exposed to the elements, of weatherproof material with bright green background and white lettering.
-The size of the letters may not be less than 1/2 inch in height and 1/8 inch width stroke reading:
+(d) Notice of compliance to be posted.
+An owner or lessee of an amusement ride or amusement attraction shall post a notice advising the public of compliance with the act.
+This notice is in addition to any registration plate issued in accordance with § 139.4 (relating to registration).
+The notice shall be posted at a place readily observed by the public and consist of a sign made of durable material suitable for the location where it is posted.
+The notice must be on a bright green background, with white lettering.
+The size of the letters must be at least 1/2 inch in height and 1/8 inch width stroke reading:

-THIS RIDE (OR ALTERNATETHE RIDES IN THIS PARK, CARNIVAL, FAIR, ETC.) HAS BEEN INSPECTED AS REQUIRED BY THE PENNSYLVANIA AMUSEMENT RIDE INSPECTION ACT.
+THIS RIDE HAS (OR ALTERNATE—THE RIDES IN THIS PARK, CARNIVAL, FAIR, ETC. HAVE) BEEN INSPECTED AS REQUIRED BY THE PENNSYLVANIA AMUSEMENT RIDE INSPECTION ACT.

 § 139.9.
 Qualified inspectors.